 When is the best time to visit Devon on a road trip?

-As with Cornwall, the best time to visit Devon is Spring to Autumn, but avoiding the high summer months if you can, especially if you’re on a UK motorhome holiday.
+As with Cornwall, the best time to visit Devon is Spring to Autumn, but avoid the high summer months if you can, especially if you’re on a UK motorhome holiday.

 Can you visit Devon on a day trip from London?